FuriousGeorge19/W205-Course-Content/09-Ingesting-Data/sync-slides.md

 #
-## Assignment Review
+## Project Review
-- Review your Assignment 08
+- Review your Project 2
 - Get ready to share

 ::: notes